-One is the most popular holidays in Europe is Epiphany, also called Three Kings Day.
+In Europe one of the most popular holidays is Epiphany, also called Three Kings Day.
 The holiday celebrates the arrival of the Magi in Bethlehem, bringing gifts to the Christ child.
 Epiphany is observed with special cakes and sweets, parades, and presents for children.

 In the Christmas story, after Jesus was born in Bethlehem, a new star rose in the East, announcing this miraculous event.
 Three Kings (Magi, or Three Wise Men) set out on a journey to Bethlehem, following the star across the desert.
 They arrived January 6, twelve days after Christmas, and gave gifts of gold, frankincense and myrrh to the Christ child.

 At the nativity, the three kings praising the baby Jesus is called “Adoration of the Magi,” portrayed in many European paintings, particularly Renaissance artworks.
 The Three Kings are named Melchior, Balthazar, and Caspar (Gaspar).

 In Florence the Palazzo Medici-Riccardi has a fabulous Magi fresco by Benozzo Gozzoli.
 Here’s one section (shown above), Caspar on a white horse, wearing red boots.

 The Uffizi museum has three of the most famous Adoration of the Magi paintings – by Gentile da Fabriano (in top photo), Leonardo da Vinci, and Botticelli.

 Tip: Going to European museums, once you start looking, kids will find the Three Kings everywhere – paintings, carvings, golden chests, mosaics, frescoes.